 Landeskog's goal was a funny one where he shot on Kappo Kahkonen and took a weird bounce, rolled up onto his shoulder and fell into the net.
 It wasn't the prettiest but it's over the line and counts for his 9th of the year.
 He's up to 24 points through 27 games.

-Gabriel Landeskog netted one in Colorado's 3-1 home win over the New York Islanders.
-He registered a goal, a plus-2 rating, two shots and one block through 21:15 TOI.
+Gabriel Landeskog netted a power play goal in Colorado's 6-2 road-win over the Arizona Coyotes on Saturday.
+He registered a goal, an even rating, three shots and one hit.